habib704741/LocalLink_App/README.md

 ## LocalLink

 **LocalLink** is an Android application that empowers users to manage and control their smartphones through a locally hosted web interface.
 LocalLink operates on local wifi , ensuring that all user data and operations remain confined to the device.
+This project has two parts
+* A web interface
+* Android app
+Both are build using flutter, the android app use flutter http to create a local server on android device and the web interface is integrated with it which recieve the data from the android app's server.
+By using this dual system mobile device's file management, contacts and SMS are read and managed by using a browser on any device running the browser using local wifi.

+The purpose of this app is to make a secure local file sharing and management application for daily usage and file transfer and sharing.

 ## 🚀 Key Features